 PA State Board of Physical Therapy: Per PA rules and regulations, Pennsylvania Board of Physical Therapy now recognizes as approved any course certified by FSBPT’s ProCert or approved by another state PT Board, or approved by the APTA and its components which includes the state chapters, regional chapters, and sections.

-Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 5 Continuing Competence Units (CCUs) to this activity.
+Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT): Federation of State Boards of Physical Therapy (FSBPT) / ProCert has awarded certification in the amount of 5 Continuing Competence Units (CCUs) to this activity.
 Approved CCUs are a unit of relative value of an activity based on its evaluation against a rigorous and comprehensive set of standards representing the quality of an activity.
 The CCU determination is a valuation applying many factors including, but not limited to, duration of the activity.
 No conclusion should be drawn that CCUs correlate to course hours.
-(Course must be taken between 09-13-2017 and 09-12-2021) Click Here to view the state physical therapy boards that currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.
+(Course must be taken between 09-13-2017 and 09-12-2021) Please check with your state physical therapy board to determine if they currently accept the Federation of State Boards of Physical Therapy (FSBPT) certification.

 These states currently recognize AOTA Approved Providers for OT continuing education either in regulatory language or by formal written communication to AOTA:

 *Disclaimer: Rehab Education LLC provides this list for your convenience.
 At the time of listing, the following state boards accept courses by virtue of approval by other organizations.
 It is the responsibility of the participant registering for a course to check with their state board to confirm rules and regulations regarding acceptance of contact hours for live and online courses.